Why SEO-enhanced PR delivers better results – and how to make it work for your business

-In recent years, the relationship between PR and SEO has blossomed.
+Over the last decade, the relationship between SEO and PR has become almost symbiotic.
 This article covers how these two marketing channels became good bedfellows and what you can expect when they work harmoniously.

-Despite comments that backlinks are losing relevance in today’s SEO landscape, there are plenty of signals that they’re more important than ever.
-SearchEngineLand makes the very valid point that in the AI content era, backlinks and mentions from reputable sources make for an important way to distinguish genuine, well-researched content.
-However, this is only true for websites following SEO best practices.
+Despite comments that backlinks are losing relevance and that SEO is dead (because of GEO or AIO – whatever the trendy acronym is of the day), there are plenty of signals that they’re more important than ever.
+SearchEngineLand makes a very valid point: in the AI content era, backlinks and mentions from reputable sources are an important way to distinguish genuine, well-researched content.

-In fact, trying to attract backlinks is a pretty wasteful strategy (time, energy, budget and opportunity) if your website’s foundations aren’t strong enough.
+However, this is true only for websites that follow SEO best practices and have a targeted PR strategy.
+In fact, trying to attract backlinks is a wasteful activity (time, energy, budget, and opportunity) if your website’s foundations aren’t strong enough.

 What is a backlink?